nauam/Courses/docs/manual/job-options.md

 job definition.
 When option values must be dynamic, the Job can be defined to use a URL to retrieve option data from an external source.
-Enabling Jobs to access external sources via URL opens the door to integrating QW Control with other tools and incorporating their data into Job workflows.
+Enabling Jobs to access external sources via URL opens the door to integrating Rundeck with other tools and incorporating their data into Job workflows.

 ## Prompting the user